babbel/puma-plugin-telemetry/README.md

 ## Extra middleware

-This gems comes together with middleware for measuring request queue time, which will be reported in `request.env` and published to given statsd client.
+This gems comes together with middleware for measuring request queue time, which will be reported in `request.env` and published to given StatsD client.

 Example configuration: